eclipse-ibeji/freyja/cloud_connectors/azure/mqtt_connector/README.md

     * `mqtt_event_grid_topic`: The topic that you created using the `mqtt_connector_setup.sh` script or step 7 of [Azure Event Grid with MQTT](#2-azure-event-grid-with-mqtt)

     * `mqtt_event_grid_host_name`: The event grid namespace hostname.
 You can find the hostname by clicking on your event grid namespace, then copy the MQTT hostname.

-### gRPC Configuration

-You can configure the server authority that your gRPC Server uses by editing the `config.json` in `res/config.json`.

 ## Run